Posted on April 05th, 2017

 If you or a loved one were harmed by occupational asbestos exposure, we highly encourage you to act by filing an asbestos trust fund claim against a negligent company as soon as possible.

 Are you struggling with a disease as a result of occupational asbestos exposure?
 Since asbestos use was incredibly widespread throughout the past century, the majority of engineering branches would regularly encounter it on the job before the 1980s.
 As a consequence, numerous engineers are now suffering from terrible diseases like lung cancer or asbestosis.
 If you are a former engineer injured by workplace asbestos exposure, we strongly encourage you to file a personal injury claim.
+To initiate the legal process, we will need your employment or military records, which you must retrieve, if you were a military engineer, and your medical records.
 The highly experienced lawyers at Environmental Litigation Group, P.C. will provide you with quality legal assistance and help you file a claim with one or multiple asbestos trust funds to recover the financial compensation you deserve.Claim EvaluationAsbestos Screening